Pair of Vintage Japanese Satsuma-Style Moriage Vases Signed Seizan 清山, c.1920s–1930s

 Origin: Japan

-Please examine the photos carefully, as they form part of the description.
+Please review all photos carefully as they form part of the description.
+Feel free to message with any questions prior to purchase.

 Provenance & Details